 - Prune because there are branches that are sick and will not get well.
 There are sick areas of a business that will never get better.
 You need to cut it out to get healthy.
 These are big decisions and can be a risk, however, once you prune the terminally sick aspect of a business you realize it was the right decision.

 - Prune because there are dead branches.
-Dead things are quiet; yet they still suck life from an organization.
+Dead things are quiet, yet they still suck the life of an organization.